7 Best Things to Do in San Francisco

 Aside from the Golden Gate Bridge the cable car is not only an iconic image of San Francisco but also of those Rice-A-Roni commercials.
 What ever happened to those?
 “Rice-A-Roni, the San Francisco treat!“…Sorry I got side tracked into the 1990s there…

-The cable cars in San Francisco cost $7 for a one-way trip but if you have a San Francisco CityPASS you can ride them as often as you want.
+The cable cars in San Francisco cost $8 for a one-way trip.
 There are only three lines with the most popular being the one that operates between Powell and Hyde street.
 Line ups form all day long at the starting points on either end of the line, so be prepared to wait if you want to ride one.
 If you just want to ride it to say you hung off of the side of one, walk a few stops up from the starting point and hop on when it comes by and you are almost sure to grab a spot on one of the side runners.

 TIP: Lots of tips.
 1) If on a runner make sure your bag is not hanging off of the car and is instead hanging towards the inside as they come close to many things including other passing trolleys.
 2) If you are waiting in a long line check to make sure all of the side runners are taken up on the cars that are leaving.
 Sometimes the people in front of you in line don’t want those spots so the cable car leaves with room still available.
 I asked the guy and hopped on skipping the line and saving myself probably 30 minutes.
 3) Don’t block the doorway - some of the cable car operators get a little cranky about this.